mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 [0-9]*.jvm.pools.G1-Eden-Space.used
 ```

-* How much time is spent on GC on Spark executors.
+* How much time is spent on GC on Spark executors?

 ```
 [0-9]*.jvm.G1-Old-Generation.time